-(G) Smoking shall be limited to buildings, closed vehicles, or boats on the water.
+(G) Smoking shall be limited to buildings, closed vehicles, boats on the water or while standing in the water.
 Plan at page 77.

 (e) Firearms: The discharge of firearms is prohibited within the Lower Deschutes River planning area boundaries from the third Saturday in May through August 31 of each year.
 Plan at page 77.